Learn About CHIP in South Dakota

 Those interested in services covered by CHIP Medicaid in South Dakota may apply online on the South Dakota Department of Public Services website.
 They may also print applications from the same website, fill them out and either mail, fax or deliver the forms to their nearest Department of Social Services (DSS) offices.
 For those unsure about how to apply for the Children’s Health Insurance Program in South Dakota, assistance may be available by phone or in person.
 Enrollment in Medicaid and CHIP will begin on the date the South Dakota DSS receives the completed application.
 However, this coverage from Medicaid and CHIP may also extend for three months prior to the receipt of the application, helping petitioners pay for any unpaid medical expenses incurred during these months.
 In order to be eligible for this extension, applicants must provide proof of income for these months.

-To learn more about CHIP coverage, download our complimentary guide.
+To learn more about CHIP coverage, download our free guide.